Keithagy/dsa-system-design/py/39_Combination_Sum/explanation.md

 ## Analysis of problem & input data

-This problem is a classic backtracking problem with several key characteristics:
+This problem is a classic example of a combination search problem with the following key characteristics:

-1. **Distinct integers**: The input array `candidates` contains distinct integers, which simplifies our solution as we don't need to handle duplicates in the input.

-2. **Unlimited use of numbers**: We can use the same number from `candidates` an unlimited number of times.
-This is crucial for our approach, as it allows us to consider the same number multiple times in our combinations.
+1. Unbounded Knapsack-like problem: We can use each number in the candidates array an unlimited number of times.
+2. Distinct integers: All elements in the candidates array are unique.

-3. **Target sum**: We need to find all unique combinations that sum up to the target.
-This suggests a sum-based approach where we keep track of the current sum as we build our combinations.
+3. Sum to target: We need to find all combinations that sum up exactly to the target.

-4. **Unique combinations**: The order of numbers within a combination doesn't matter, but the frequency of numbers does.
-This hints at using a sorted approach to avoid duplicates.
+4. Unique combinations: The output should not contain duplicate combinations.
+5. Order doesn't matter: We can return the combinations in any order.

+Key principles that make this problem solvable:

+1. Recursive nature: We can build combinations by repeatedly choosing or not choosing each candidate.
+2. Backtracking: We can use backtracking to explore all possible combinations efficiently.
+3. Sorting can optimize: Although not necessary, sorting the candidates can help prune the search space early.

-5. **Constraints**: The constraints are relatively small (candidates.length <= 30, target <= 40), which suggests that a backtracking solution would be efficient enough.
+The constraints (1 <= candidates.length <= 30, 2 <= candidates[i] <= 40, 1 <= target <= 40) suggest that a brute force approach might be feasible, but more efficient solutions exist.

-The key principle that makes this question approachable is that we can build our solution incrementally, making choices at each step whether to include a number or not, and backtrack when we exceed the target sum.

 ### Test cases